slackhq/spark-gateway/docs/Configurations.md

 - Set to a file path containing the base64 encoded certificate authority (typically mounted to pod via K8s Secret).
   Use this option if Spark Gateway is deployed on a different K8s cluster than where the SparkApplications are submitted.

+> Note: It is not recommended to change a cluster's `id` once jobs are deployed to that cluster.
+If the `id` is updated,
+> Gateway will lose track of jobs that were submitted using the older `id`.

 #### Namespace Configuration
 Each namespace in a cluster has:
 - `name` - The Kubernetes namespace name